Mambouna/pgturbo/doc/introduction.rst

 You should run the game and try clicking on and off the alien.

-Pygame Zero is smart about how it calls your functions.
-If you don't define your function to take a ``pos`` parameter, Pygame Zero will call it without a position.
+Pygame Turbo is smart about how it calls your functions.
+If you don't define your function to take a ``pos`` parameter, Pygame Turbo will call it without a position.
 There's also a ``button`` parameter for ``on_mouse_down``.
 So we could have written::